aerospike-examples/aerospike-timeseries-demo/README.md

 ###How to build
 The source code for this solution is available on GitHub at https://github.com/aerospike/aerospike-timeseries-demo

-This example requires the 3.7 release of Aerospike and a working Java development environment (Java 6 and above) including Maven (Maven 2).
+This example requires 3.7 release of Aerospike and a working Java development environment (Java 6 and above) including Maven (Maven 2).
 The Aerospike Java client will be downloaded from Maven Central as part of the build.

 After cloning the repository, use maven to build the jar files.
 From the root directory of the project, issue the following command:
 ```bash